 The Patrol Task Force is engaged in what’s called restorative policing, or street outreach.
 This means that officers are working with chronic vagrancy offenders and displaced individuals by uniting them with family or friends if desired or helping to get them the appropriate medical attention they need to get off the streets.

-The team is made up of a Sergeant, two Corporals, and three officers.
-A fourth officer will join the team by the end of the year.
+The team is made up of a Sergeant, two Corporals, and four Officers.
 Embedded with the unit is a County Mental Health Technician who assists in evaluating individuals and connecting them to resources for long term solutions.

 This collaborative, innovative effort between VPD, City Attorney’s Office, Public Defender’s Office, local hospitals, County Services, Behavioral Health, State parks, City staff, Downtown Ventura Partners, the Salvation Army, Turning Point Foundation and Project Understanding meet weekly to discuss our most chronic homeless individuals.